alexc-MSFT/alexc-MSFT/README.md

 - ⚡ Fun fact: ...
 -->

 I work as a Principal Cloud Solution Architect at Microsoft building cool solutions for our customers.
-I'm passionate about SharePoint, the Power Platform and the Microsoft Graph.
-More recently my focus has been on building App Templates and Power Platform based solutions for Microsoft Teams.
+I'm passionate about SharePoint, the Power Platform, Microsoft Graph and of course Copilot ✈️🧑‍✈️.

 ## 💻 My work
 Some of my work that has been published outside of Microsoft can be found below.
 * Request-a-team (Teams App Template): https://github.com/OfficeDev/microsoft-teams-apps-requestateam
 * Provision Assist (Provisioning solution): https://github.com/pnp/provision-assist-m365
+* Prompt Pulse (Copilot Prompt Scheduling): https://github.com/pnp/prompt-pulse

 ## 📧 How to reach me
 * Twitter - https://twitter.com/sharepointalex